OpenDSA/OpenDSA/RST/source/Shellsort.rst

 :math:`n`.
 This will generate :math:`I` sublists of 2 records each.
-If there were 16 records in the array indexed from 0 to 15, there would initially be 8 sublists of 2 recordss each, with each record in the sublist being 8 positions apart.
+If there were 16 records in the array indexed from 0 to 15, there would initially be 8 sublists of 2 records each, with each record in the sublist being 8 positions apart.
 The first sublist would be the records in positions 0 and 8.
 The second is in positions 1 and 9, and so on.